Video Shows Moments Before SUV Plowed Into Family In Waukegan, Leaving Man Dead

 WAUKEGAN, Ill.
-(CBS) — Video shows the horrific scene when a driver plowed into a family in a Waukegan parking lot last week – claiming the life of a man in his 40s and putting several other people in the hospital.
+(CBS) — Video shows the horrific scene when a driver plowed into a family in a Waukegan parking lot last week – claiming the life of a man in his 40s and hospitalizing several others.

-As CBS 2’s Mike Puccinelli reported Sunday, it happened Friday night just after a soccer game had let out at the Lake County Sports Center, in the 300 block of Oakwood Avenue in Waukegan.
+As CBS 2’s Mike Puccinelli reported Sunday, it happened Friday night just after a soccer game let out at the Lake County Sports Center in the 300 block of Oakwood Avenue in Waukegan.

-When the video starts, you can see at least 10 people bare-knuckle brawling right outside the sports center.
+When the video starts, at least 10 people can be seen bare-knuckle brawling right outside the sports center.

 That is when the SUV reappears, its driver going in reverse, with a person hanging onto the driver’s side of the vehicle.